grzechowiak/BI-project/Send to Professor/README FIRST.txt

 4. Final data sets
 - the final output of the function (merged data) is in folder 'Final Data'

+5. The whole project can be also find here: https://github.com/mikaelapisani/BI-project

 We hope you enjoy reading the project! :)